rakhimov/scram/doc/scram_coding_standards.rst

 * Null values for strings are not "\\0".
 * Function output parameters are not pointers but references.
 * Function input-then-output parameter ordering is not strict.
+* GUI front-end source files are a mix of the Qt style and Google style.

 The quality of the code is checked by the following tools:
 ==========================================================